Emanon (manga): Publication

 An adaptation of Kajio's 1992 novel, Emanon Wanderer (さすらいエマノン, Sasurai Emanon), was serialized in Monthly Comic Ryū from 18 October 2008 to 19 December 2017.
 Tokuma Shoten collected its chapters in three volumes, released on 3 April 2012; 30 November 2013; and 26 April 2018.

 The series was licensed in North America by Dark Horse Comics in 2018.
-They released Emanon: Memories of Emanon on 8 May 2019; the first and second volumes of Emanon Wanderer were released on 14 August and 4 December of the same year, respectively; the third volume is set to be released on 14 June 2023.
+They released Emanon: Memories of Emanon on 8 May 2019; the first and second volumes of Emanon: Emanon Wanderer were released on 14 August and 4 December of the same year, respectively; the third volume was released on 20 September 2023.

 Reception

-Emanon: Memories of Emanon was nominated for the Seiun Award in the Comic category in 2009.
-In 2019, at the San Diego Comic-Con International, the series was listed in the "Underrated but Awesome Manga" category by the annual "Best and Worst Manga" panel.
+Memories of Emanon was nominated for the Seiun Award in the Comic category in 2009.
+In 2019, at San Diego Comic-Con, the series was listed in the "Underrated but Awesome Manga" category by the annual "Best and Worst Manga" panel.

-Writing for Otaku USA, Jason Thompson made a positive review of Emanon: Memories of Emanon, recommending the volume and commenting: "Beautiful artwork, philosophical sci-fi discussions, and atmospheric wordless sequences make up this tale of life as ferryboat ride."
+Writing for Otaku USA, Jason Thompson made a positive review of Memories of Emanon, recommending the volume and commenting: "Beautiful artwork, philosophical sci-fi discussions, and atmospheric wordless sequences make up this tale of life as ferryboat ride."
 Sean Gaffney of A Case Suitable For Treatment commended the volume as well, adding that it "works very well as a stand-alone [volume] and gets into some of the big questions of how memory works."
 Gaffney also praised the dialogues and Tsuruta's artwork, concluding: "If you're looking for something introspective and thought-provoking, this is a very good title to pick up."
 In a more negative review, Demelza of Anime UK News criticized the story and characters, calling them "bland" and with no personality.
 Demelza, however, commended the artwork, the flow of the panels, and the expressiveness of the characters, and concluded: "The artwork is the only saving grace and even then it's not enough to sell me on the idea of more."